testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#advanced, #strategic`

 :white_check_mark:  **Do:** This the bread and butter test of message queue flow: Put a message in the queue, assert that the new state is satisactory (e.g. an order was deleted, assuming that this was the message implies) then assert that the message was acknowledged or deleted (depends on the message queue product that is being used).
-Checking only the app logic if like testing against API without checking the HTTP status
+Checking only the app logic is like testing against API without checking the HTTP response status.
+In the same spirit, check also for the opposite - Once a failure occurs, the message is not being acknowledged

 This the bread and butter test of message queue flow: Put a message in the queue, assert that the new state is satisactory (e.g. a new Order was saved) but also that the message was acknowledged or deleted (depends).
 In the same spirit test for the opposite